-Trump defiant as Mueller charges Russians
+Russia FBI charges 'blather' - Lavrov

 One of the companies targeted is the Internet Research Agency, based in St Petersburg, which the indictment said "had a strategic goal to sow discord in the US political system, including the 2016 US presidential election".

-"Thirteen people interfered with the US elections?" said Maria Zakharova, a Russian foreign ministry spokeswoman.
-"Thirteen against the billion-dollar budgets of the security services?
-Against espionage and counter-espionage, against new developments and technologies?
-Absurd?
-Yes."

-One of the men named in the indictment - Yevgeny Prigozhin, who is known as "Putin's chef", denied election tampering.
+One of the people named in the indictment - Yevgeny Prigozhin, who is known as "Putin's chef", denied election tampering.

 Mr Prigozhin has been a friend of Mr Putin since the 1990s.
 He has built up a business empire and has been accused of using companies to diffuse pro-Kremlin opinions via fake internet identities.

-Heat of investigation is increasing
+Heat is increasing

 Analysis by Anthony Zurcher, BBC News, Washington